Getting permanent accommodation when you’re homeless

-If you meet all the council's homelessness criteria, you should be offered a permanent home.
-This is also known as settled or permanent accommodation.
+If you meet all the council's homelessness criteria, they should offer you a permanent home.

-This page explains what permanent accommodation consists of, how the offer will be made, and what you can do if you're not happy with the offer.
+Find out how the offer will be made, what type of tenancy you might be offered, and what you can do if you're not happy with the offer.

 Who is entitled to permanent accommodation

 You will be offered permanent accommodation if the council has decided that:

 you're eligible for assistance

 you have a local connection to the area